 The Canary Islands are ideal for year-round sunshine, and there is a lot more to find than pile-’em-high resorts such as Playa de las Americas.
 Lanzarote is particularly attractive and has some excellent villas with pools.
 Tenerife has many charming hotels and a rugged volcanic interior to explore.
 We recommend Abama Golf & Spa Resort in Tenerife and Princesa Yaiza Hotel Resort in Lanzarote, both of which are especially good for families.

 The Balearics are the most popular holiday destinations in Spain.
 Mallorca has a reputation for downmarket package tourism, but once you get away from the crowded resorts you’ll find beautiful scenery, mountains, deserted coves, pine forests and quaint villages.
-Simpson Travel has a wide selection of coastal and countryside villas from a characterful farmhouse, Ca’n Antuna, to Sa Teulada, a romantic retreat for two.
-If your budget is larger, consider a luxury staffed villa in Mallorca.
-Details from Scott Dunn.
+Oliver’s Travels has a wide selection of coastal and countryside villas from Villa Emilia, a one-bedroom villa for two, to Villa Elvia, a pretty country house near Cala d’Or that sleeps 12.

 Mallorca’s capital Palma is overlooked by many visitors to the island, but it’s a beautiful city of cobbled squares, tapas bars, historic buildings and elegant shops making it ideal for a city break.

 Ibiza is not just for teenage clubbers.
 This beautiful, sophisticated island has some magical corners and a great collection of luxury villas.
-Check out romantic La Ventana, which sleeps 4 and is located high on a clifftop near Siesta.
 Menorca is quieter than its two neighbours but has some beautiful sandy beaches, making it popular with young families.
 However, there are some stylish places to stay for adults too, including this hip townhouse hotel and these sophisticated suites.

 Also see the best time to visit the Mediterranean.